Skip to main content

 In an exceptional setting, your teenagers will experience a unique adventure with the goal of climbing the Pyramide Vincent, an iconic peak of over 4,000 metres.
 The trip begins with a 4-day itinerant trek in the Aosta Valley, followed by the ascent itself.
 Supervised by professionals specialised in guiding young people in high-mountain environments, your children will follow a progressive programme designed to ensure the ascent is completed in optimal conditions.
 This guarantees an unforgettable and enriching adventure, built on mutual support, solidarity, respect, and pushing one’s limits.

 To meet the needs of your teenagers, the trip is led by two mountain professionals specialised in activities for minors.
 Their supervision is reinforced by three additional professionals during the ascent of the Vincent Pyramid.
 This trip requires regular practice of an endurance sport and prior mountaineering experience.
-It is therefore the natural next step after our summer camp for teenagers, which includes an outing on the Tour Glacier.
+It is therefore the natural next step after our first 4000m peak for teens.

 Group booking